TIT8/shelly_button_esp32_arduino/README.md

 Then the library support for microcontroller is not yet ready as in C/C++.

 Take a look also at the [ESP-IDF version](https://github.com/TIT8/shelly_esp32_button_espidf/tree/master) of this project.
-Don't look to much at it, otherwise you won't never come back to Arduino 😍 🙈.
+Don't look too much at it, otherwise you won't never come back to Arduino 😍 🙈.

 ## Shelly options